William-Moreno/lab-02/README.md

 Start time: 4:35pm

-Finish time:
+Finish time: 5:25pm

-Actual time needed to complete:
+Actual time needed to complete: 50 minutes

 Number and name of feature: #3: Sort the Images